Lumberjack Success Stories

 Employer: Stephen F. Austin State University, Career Services

 Biography: Hello, I am Amberly Johnson.
 I received my Bachelor of Science degree in May 2014.
 After graduation I started my teaching career at Marshall High School in Marshall Texas.
 At MHS I taught Culinary Arts, Hospitality and Principles of Education.
 I enjoyed my first year and learned many lessons that impacted my career and life.
 Fall 2014 I also started working on my graduate education.
-I am currently studying secondary education at SFA, and hope to receive a Master in Education August 2016.
+I am currently studying Secondary Education at SFA, and hope to receive a Master in Education December 2016.
 During my first year of teaching I had a beautiful baby boy and decided to take a year off from teaching to focus on him and fishing my master degree; which has led me to an awesome graduate position within Career Services at SFA.
 This current position allows me to further my career development through assigned projects, networking, and performing skills that are transferrable to my career.